pantsel/konnect-platform-ops-demo/README.md

 | action      | The action to perform.
 Either `provision` or `destroy` | No       | `provision`           |
 | environment | The environment to provision                           | No       | `local`               |

-To desroy the resources in Konnect:
+To destroy the resources in Konnect:

 ```bash
 $ act --input config_file=examples/centralised/resources.json --input action=destroy -W .github/workflows/provision-konnect.yaml